grayresearch/CX/docs/source/index.rst

 arithmetic/logic unit (ALU).

-For the purposes and scope of this Spec, a Custom Function Unit is defined as a hardware core that
+For the purposes and scope of this Spec, a Custom Function Unit is defined as a hardware core that:

 * accepts requests and produces responses, wherein:

   * requests may comprise a custom function ID and 0-3 integer request data words;

   * responses may comprise a success/error code and 0-2 integer response data words or an error ID;

 * may be stateless, such that all function invocations are pure functions and are side-effect free, or may be stateful, with private internal